-The Flinders University policy on Evaluation, Monitoring and Review of Academic Programs and Teaching includes a requirement for teaching staff to undergo regular peer evaluation of their teaching.
-This can be found in Section 5 of the policy (see http://www.flinders.edu.au/ppmanual/teaching-course-management/eval-monitoring-review-academic-programs.cfm ), which also includes:
+The Flinders University Teaching Quality Assurance Policy includes a requirement for teaching staff to undergo regular peer evaluation of their teaching (Section 3.4).
+The process detail for peer evaluation of teaching can be found in the Teaching Evaluation Procedures (Section 5).

 This page contains links to resources for both peer evaluators as well as those whose teaching is being evaluated (on the right-hand side of screen).
 This includes guides for undertaking peer evaluation for all participants as well as Observation Record forms for undertaking the evaluation activities.
 Subsequent Web pages contain more general information on peer evaluation.